LOOK BACK IN ANGER

 Despite his university education, he still finds himself running a candy stall, thus his education doesn’t st ill get him into the upper class.

-The following are the techniques/ways through which the writer presents his work.• Imagery: Images of sound used majorly in the play includes:
+The following are the techniques/ways through which the writer presents his work.(a) Imagery: Images of sound used majorly in the play includes:

 the jazz trumpet and church bells.